im-rahulr/gemini-cli/docs/cli/commands.md

     - **`add`**:
       - **Description:** Adds the following text to the AI's memory.
 Usage: `/memory add <text to remember>`
     - **`show`**:
       - **Description:** Display the full, concatenated content of the current hierarchical memory that has been loaded from all `GEMINI.md` files.
-This lets you inspect the instructional context being provided to the Gemini model.
+This lets you inspect the instructional context being provided to the CodeCraft model.
     - **`refresh`**:
       - **Description:** Reload the hierarchical instructional memory from all `GEMINI.md` files found in the configured locations (global, project/ancestors, and sub-directories).
 This command updates the model with the latest `GEMINI.md` content.
     - **Note:** For more details on how `GEMINI.md` files contribute to hierarchical memory, see the [CLI Configuration documentation](./configuration.md#4-geminimd-files-hierarchical-instructional-context).